-Load Line Certificate means a certificate issued in accordance with Marine Order 507.
+load line certificate means a certificate issued in accordance with Marine Order 507.

-Load Lines Convention the means the International Convention on Load Lines, done at London on 5 April 1966, as amended and in force for Australia from time to time.
+load line convention means the International Convention on Load Lines, adopted in London on 5 April 1966, as amended and in force for Australia from time to time.